 In 1963, DARPA (the Defense Advanced Research Projects Agency), presented MIT with $2 million for Project MAC.
 The funding included a requirement MIT develop technology allowing for a “computer to be used by two or more people, simultaneously.”
-In this case, one of those gigantic, archaic computers using reels of magnetic tape for memory and was the precursor to what has now become collectively known as Cloud Computing.
-It acted as a primitive Cloud with two or three people accessing it.
+In this case, one of those gigantic, archaic computers using reels of magnetic tape for memory and became the precursor to what has now become collectively known as cloud computing.
+It acted as a primitive cloud with two or three people accessing it.
 The word “Virtualization” was used to describe this situation, though the word’s meaning later expanded.

 The Late 1990s

 In its early stages, the cloud was used to express the empty space between the end user and the provider.
 In 1997, Professor Ramnath Chellapa of Emory University defined cloud computing as the new “computing paradigm, where the boundaries of computing will be determined by economic rationale, rather than technical limits alone.”
 This somewhat ponderous description rings true in describing the cloud’s evolution.

 The cloud gained popularity as companies gained a better understanding of its services and usefulness.
 In 1999, Salesforce became a popular example of using cloud Computing successfully.
 They used it to pioneer the idea of using the Internet to deliver software programs to the end users.
 The program (or application) could be accessed and downloaded by anyone with Internet access.
 Businesses could purchase the software in an on-demand, cost-effective manner, without leaving the office.

 The Early 2000s

 In 2002, Amazon introduced its web-based retail services.
 It was the first major business to think of using only 10% of their capacity (which was commonplace at the time) as a problem to be solved.
 The cloud computing infrastructure Model gave them the flexibility to use their computer’s capacity much more efficiently.
 Soon after, other large organizations followed their example.